QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/c/cunit/index.md

 <div class="row row-cols-md-2"><div>

-In order to use `cunit` with [cmake](/tools-and-frameworks/others/build/cmake/index.md):
+Assuming you want to use `cunit` with a [cmake](/tools-and-frameworks/others/build/cmake/index.md) project, you'll have to manually write some code first.
+Add to a `CMakeLists.txt`:

 ```cmake
 find_package(CUnit REQUIRED)
 ```

-You need to create a finder `cmake/modules/FindCUnit.cmake`.
+You need to create a finder `./cmake/modules/FindCUnit.cmake`.

 ```cmake
 find_path(CUNIT_INCLUDE_DIRS CUnit/CUnit.h)